Портал тувиноведения

 Revival of Buddhism

 The government of Tuva today officially recognizes three religions: Buddhism and Shamanism for the Tuvans and Orthodoxy for the Russians.
-In 1995 Tuva was one the first regions of the Russian Federation to adopt its own law on religion, drawn up in consultation with representatives of the Buddhists, shamans and Orthodox.
+In 1995 Tuva was Old and new religions in Tuvaone the first regions of the Russian Federation to adopt its own law on religion, drawn up in consultation with representatives of the Buddhists, shamans and Orthodox.
 The law confirmed recognition of these three faiths.
 It made no provision for any kind of mechanism for state support, but concern for the future of the three faiths prompted the government to adopt a plan for the "Development of traditional religions of the peoples of the Republic of Tuva” in 2000.

 Among the Tuvan political elite there is a widespread idea that it is Buddhism that needs to be restored as the ideological basis of Tuvan statehood.
 Government funding has been forthcoming for the construction of Buddhist temples.
 The systematic revival of Buddhism was given a boost in 1992 after the first visit of the Dalai-lama to Tuva.
 At that time an agreement was signed between the government of Tuva and the Tibetan government in exile.
 In1993 the spiritual representative of the Dalai-lama in Russia and Mongolia, Geshe Jampa Thingley, visited Tuva.
 Since this time he has been visiting the republic on regular basis.
 Another popular Tibetan spiritual master is Bogdogegen, who also visits Tuva rather often.
 Many Tuvan young people get spiritual education in the Tibetan monasteries in South India (Mongush, 2010: 118).